Skip to main content

 AEP runs October 15 – December 7 each year.
 This is your annual window to compare and change Medicare Advantage and Part D plans.
 Changes take effect January 1.

-If you are currently in a plan and have not reviewed it in the past year, the AEP is the time to do it — formularies, premiums, and benefits all change year to year.
+If you have not reviewed your plan in the past year, AEP is the time.
+Formularies, premiums, and Atrium or Duke contract status all change year to year, even when the carrier logo on your card does not.

 Licensed in Florida, Alabama, Georgia, and North Carolina.